connordecamp/color-converter-react/README.md

 # Color Converter
-A simple React project to convert RGB into hex values.
+A simple React project to convert RGB into other color values.

 # React with Bun runtime